KevinGit9/Dependency-Search/README.md

 This will start the frontend and open a tab on your webbrowser with the web application.

 6. Go to search in the web application
-This will bring you to the page where you can search for dependencies
+This will bring you to the page where you can search for dependencies.

 7. Search the dependency name and version
-Give the dependency name and version with one of these options range, from, to, specific
+Give the dependency name and version with one of these options range, from, to, specific.

 8. See results
 You will now get the results of your search prompt.